 5. Deliver actionable solutions

-The benefit also extends to experienced agents because they can deliver solutions with a ready resource at hand.
+The benefit also extends to experienced agents because they can deliver solutions with a ready resource.
 Support teams can arrive at the correct resolution for customers by traversing the steps of a decision tree.

 Decision trees can also generate situational training, with each tree simulating different situations in a structured manner.
 Housing training guides in lengthy documents make understanding this knowledge cumbersome.
 However, decision trees guide agents in a friendly and time-saving way.